cedric-anamorphik/mobile-friendly-flickr-slideshow/readme.txt

 Embeds a respnsive slideshow of Flickr images from any album or photoset

-Shortcodes are of the format: `[fshow photosetid=72157627847553181]`
+Shortcodes are of the format: `[fshow=https://flic.kr/s/aHsiP3Xyxx]` or `[fshow photosetid=72157627847553181]`

-The default parameters for api key, username, and photosetid can have values set using the plugin options page that will then be used by default whenever they are omitted from the shortcode.
+The default parameters for api key, username, user_id and photosetid can have values set using the plugin options page that will then be used by default whenever they are omitted from the shortcode.

 == Installation ==

 Install as normal for WordPress plugins.
 Obtain an API key from Flickr to enable responsive mode.

-Shortcodes are of the format: [fshow photosetid=72157627847553181]

 == Frequently Asked Questions ==